jitendrakyadav/pgmsolutions/readme.txt

 git fetch
 /* update your local git history only from remote history, not create your absent branches and their files.
 But as history is updated, we can use "git branch -a" to see absent/hidden branches and just need to checkout to absent branches and let git create you absent branch and associated files with branch using their history */
 /* Difference between "git fetch" & "git pull": fetch update your local git history only but pull update local git history, update/merge/create files at the same time within your branch.
 Remember, use "git pull" only when your are within your branch and want to up-to-date that branch with remote-branch */

+/***
+There are 4 states for a file
+1. Working Folder          [a file with new changes]
+2. Staging Area            [when "git add" command has been used for the file with their changes]
+3. Local Repository        [when "git commit" command has been used for changes, i.e. now changes has been recorded in local .git folder]
+4. Remote/Git Repository   [when "git push" command has been used, i.e. now commit has been recorded on github in remote .git folder]
+For visualation graphically the above 4 stages, look into drive for doc on git
+***/
+git checkout <file-name>
+git checkout .              /* For all modified files */
+/* This command is for a file in stage-1.
+This command sends a file from stage-1 to the same stage-1, but removes all changes made in file previously */

+git reset HEAD <file-name>
+git reset HEAD                 /* For all modified files */ /* This command sends a file from stage-2 to stage-1, but preserves all changes made in file previously */ /* Difference between "git reset --hard <commit-id>" and "git revert <commit-id>": revert ceates a new commit-id, preserves all previous commit-ids, take the application(files) exact to just previous commit-id state before the mentioned commit-id but under the new generated commit-id.
+While reset erases all previous commit-ids along with their history and points the git head exactally to mentioned commit-id */